braungoodson/jta-template/README.md

 Intro to AngularJS for Developers
 ======

-basic template for angular development
+Basic template for angularjs module development.

-requirements
+Requirements
 ======

  * git